adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 =====

 # Introduction
-This document is a companion to the NL GOV Assurance profile for OAuth 2.0(iGov-NL).
+This document is a companion to the NL GOV Assurance profile for CloudEvents 2.0(iGov-NL).
 It lists all Added specification and additional constraints of iGov-NL.
 It provides a compact overview of the differences between the international and dutch profile.
 For each difference it points to a rationale.

 **TODO strikethroughs**